 Moravia, my home, has the perfect conditions for making light-bodied, fun reds with good acidity.
 This unpretentious "rural realness" used to be the traditional style here, and I’ve been drinking and loving wines like this since I was a kid.
 Obviously, our region also had to go through the craze of new oak barrels, de-acidifiers, tannins and all the other BS covering the sense of place in our wines, when the Czech Republic opened its borders after 1989.
-But I wanted to put the normal, juicy Moravian red back in the spotlight.
+But I wanted to put the normal, juicy Moravian red, based on our signature Blaufrankisch grape, back in the spotlight.
 So voila Nach, named after its colour (= purple in Czech).

 Wanna drink this?
 These are the guys to ask where to get my wine in your country.
 Or get this ultimate tasting pack here.